AvidSoftware-be/MidnightBolt.github.io/about.md

 Credits:
 ====

 Thanks to [Simpleyyt's template](https://github.com/Simpleyyt/simpleyyt.github.io) that I forked, I was able to create this website.
-Als thanks to Github for providing all the high quality tools I work with.
+Also thanks to Github for providing all the high quality tools I work with.
 The favicon I'm using comes from [The Noun Project](http://thenounproject.com/term/blog/4618/).